sap-tutorials/sap-build-apps/tutorials/codejam-05-spa-simple-process-flow/codejam-05-spa-empty-process.md

 ## Intro
-SAP Build Process Automation is a low code/no code tool under the SAP Build portfolio.
-With this tool, you will get access to a new range of opportunities for running your day-to-day workflows.

 SAP Build Process Automation is a low code/no code tool under SAP Build Portfolio.
 With this tool, you will get access to a new range of opportunities for running your day-to-day workflows.
 In this tutorial, you will learn how to create a business process  using visual drag and drop simplicity.